caojen/heystack/README.md

 }
 ```
   + After old file deleted, that ``key`` will be removed and cannot be used anymore.
 You may need to store the new ``key`` and update your storage.

+## Testing
+Testing is being operating, please wait.
+Some basic operations on disk has been test, you can run ``cargo test`` for testing.